 If you have a loyalty point system associated with your account, explain how those points can be earned and used.
 If there are chat commands to the points, post them in the channel.
 Give them a name associated with your brand.

-If you want to accept tips for your stream, you will need to set up a donation system through a third party company.
-Read How to Set Up Donations on Twitch or Mixer for the step by step process.
+If you want to accept tips for your stream, you will need to set up a Twitch donation system through a third-party company.

 Don’t make your message sound too needy or greedy.
 Let them know that any donations are appreciated and explain that there are no refunds.
 If you know what stream items you are saving up for, list them, so they know where their tips are going.
 State something like the following: